Skip to Main Content

 After learning the foundation of design across disciplines, including visual communication, interaction design, product design, and interior design, you will be able to pursue your studies at Griffith University.

-Enter directly into the second year of a Bachelor of Design and select from any of the Design Majors or consider alternative pathways to a various range of creative degrees.
+Enter directly into the second year of a Bachelor of Design and select from any of the Design Majors or consider alternative pathways to other Griffith University creative degrees.

 More details about fees and payment options